d3i-infra/Infrastructure-D3I-pilot/README.md

 ### Automation account

-The automation account holds non-sensitive variables created by the resources in `d3i-shared-resources` used by the resources deployed in `d3i-<environment>`.
+The automation account holds non-sensitive variables created by the resources in `shared-resources` used by the resources deployed in `<environment>`.

 ### Container registry